 You might even practice living off your expected retirement budget to ensure you have budgeted correctly.
 Since you typically spend less during retirement than in your income-producing years, “doing so can also help you put aside more money for retirement because you won’t be spending money on unnecessary expenses,” said Chalmers Brown, co-founder and former CTO of Due.

 Create a Fund for the ‘Expected Unexpected’

-Especially during volatile times, it’s important to have access to liquid funds.
+Because the effect of inflation can hit at unexpected times, it’s important to have access to liquid funds.

 “We recommend all investors set aside cash for emergency expenses,” Williams said.
 “Retirees or near-retirees should have enough cash to cover at least one year of expenses, and those not yet in retirement should have three to six months of expenses.”

 Rather than thinking of this as an emergency fund, Ross finds it more constructive to think of this as “a fund for the expected unexpected” — because life happens and so does inflation.

 A 2022 C+R Study found that Americans spend an average of $219 on subscriptions each month — a $133 difference from the estimated average of $86 per month.